 Vegetables with the least amount of natural sugar include mushrooms, watercress, endive, spinach and other leafy greens, cauliflower, yams, radicchio, snap beans, potatoes, different types of cabbage, artichokes, asparagus, kale and Swiss chard, celery, broccoli, summer squash, okra, cucumber, Brussels sprouts, and winter squash.
 All have less than 2 grams of natural sugar in 100 grams, according to nutritional data from the USDA.

 Eggs are a lean protein that don't naturally contain sugar or flour, but stay away from prepared dishes like quiche, which has a flour crust, or make crustless quiche.

 Dairy products such as milk and yogurt also contain protein along with lactose, a natural sugar.
 Milk has about 12 grams of sugar per cup.
-Plain low-fat Greek yogurt has about 5 grams of sugar per 5-ounce container; choose it in lieu of flavored yogurts like vanilla, honey or fruit at the bottom.
+Plain low-fat Greek yogurt has about 6 grams of sugar per 6-ounce container; choose it in lieu of flavored yogurts like vanilla, honey or fruit at the bottom.
 Add your own fruit to control the sugar and keep it natural.

 Gluten is in many more foods than just wheat products, and some gluten-free foods like oats may be cross-contaminated with it.
 If you suspect you have an issue with gluten, talk to a doctor or dietitian about crafting a safe gluten-free diet.

 - University of California at San Francisco: Sugar Science: "Frequently Asked Questions"